Field Museum of Natural History: Collection use

 During the World's Columbian Exposition, all acquired specimens and objects were on display; the purpose of the World's Fair was exhibition of these materials.
 For example, just after opening of the Columbian Museum of Chicago, the mollusk collection occupied one entire exhibit hall, displaying 3,000 species of mollusks on about 1260 sqft.
 By 1910, 20,000 shell specimens were on display, with an additional 15,000 "in storage".

-In today's museum, only a small fraction of the specimens and artifacts are publicly displayed.
+Only a small fraction of the specimens and artifacts are publicly displayed.
 The vast majority of specimens and artifacts are used by a wide range of people in the museum and around the world.
 Field Museum curatorial faculty and their graduate students and postdoctoral trainees use the collections in their research and in training e.g., in formal high school and undergraduate training programs.
 Researchers from all over the world can search online for particular specimens and request to borrow them, which are shipped routinely under defined and published loan policies, to ensure that the specimens remain in good condition.
 For example, in 2012, Field Museum's Zoology collection processed 419 specimen loans, shipping over 42,000 specimens to researchers, per its Annual Report.

 The collection specimens are an important cornerstone of research infrastructure in that each specimen can be re-examined and with the advancement of analytic techniques, new data can be gleaned from specimens that may have been collected more than 150 years ago.